Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Geometric MCMC via reduced basis neural operator

 \begin{remark} In the following presentation, we often omit the notation of position dependency for the encoder, decoder, rotation matrix, and eigenvalues of the ppGNH when there is no ambiguity.
-Moreover, we adopt the index notation of diagonal matrices as in \cref{eq:surrogate_eigendecomposition} to explicitly reveal its structure. \end{remark}

-Now, we may approximate the covariance of the local Gaussian approximation of the posterior in \cref{eq:local_gaussian} as:
+Moreover, we adopt the index notation of diagonal matrices as in \cref{eq:surrogate_eigendecomposition} to explicitly reveal its structure. \end{remark} The covariance of the local Gaussian approximation of the posterior in \cref{eq:local_gaussian} can be approximated as follows: